-Pain is the reason why most of us seek the help of a physical therapist in relation to back pain or any other condition that falls under physical therapist’s practice.
+Pain is the reason why most of us seek the help of a physical therapist.
+This include back pain or any other condition that falls under physical therapist’s practice.
 Recent findings show that low back pain has become a significant global health burden nagging millions of people worldwide.

-Many patients know little or nothing of whatever is happening which is even more dangerous than knowing and being filled with fear.
+Many patients know little or nothing of whatever is happening.
+But it is even more dangerous than knowing and being filled with fear.
 Neither case helps.
-It is therefore important for the doctor to carry out investigations through MRI or X-rays for assessment in reference to your back and it is also crucial to get a thorough assessment by an experienced and skilled physical therapist that would do a thorough physical examination and other clinical tests to help you understand more and manage your back pain.
+It is therefore important for the doctor to carry out investigations through MRI or X-rays.
+This is for assessment in reference to your back.
+It is also crucial to get a thorough assessment by an experienced and skilled physical therapist.
+He/She would do a thorough physical examination and other clinical tests.
+This is to help you understand more and manage your back pain.

 When one has back pain and is being medically treated, it helps if one understands the psychological factors that impact pain – in one’s brain rather than “cautious unreasonable events” happening in one’s back.
 The latter creates fear among patients that would implicate the amount of pain equals the injury to be “so real and severe”, yet the amount of pain doesn’t correspond to the injury or tissue damage.